 - Calories: 439

 - Carbohydrates: 10

 - Protein: 35

-Keywords: Low Crab Panini, Keto Panini, Low Carb Ham and Cheese Panini, Keto Ham and Cheese Panini
+Keywords: Low Carb Panini, Keto Panini, Low Carb Ham and Cheese Panini, Keto Ham and Cheese Panini

 If you liked this low carb yeast bread recipe, then you might like my recipes for Farmer’s Bread, Rustic Italian Bread or Cinnamon Raisin Bread.

-I’ve included links to the specialty ingredient used in this recipe below.
+I’ve included links to the specialty ingredients used in this recipe.
 You should know that they are Amazon Associates links, so I’ll receive a small commission if you buy something.